• Skip to main content

 • Potassium promotes cardiovascular health including lowering blood pressure.

-• Betalains have been shown to provide anti-oxidant, anti-inflammatory and detoxification support.
+• Betalains have been shown to provide antioxidant activity, reduce inflammation and provide detoxification support.

 • Lutein and zeaxanthin are carotenoids that promote healthy eyes.